Medical Insurance in Canada: Costs, Benefits, and Your Options

 Consider Useful Add-Ons

-Many plans offer beneficial add-ons like travel insurance, access to best doctors’ services, health spending accounts, and more.
+Many plans offer beneficial add-ons like travel insurance, access to the best doctors’ services, health spending accounts, and more.
 Determine which add-ons provide the most value for your situation.

 Understand the Claims Process